 One of the most important decisions you will make when starting your new business is choosing the right accounting service.
 It’s a lot like selecting a new partner for your business.
 The right accounting professional will become a reliable associate that saves you time, money, and helps your business grow.
-The wrong account can cost you money that you could be using elsewhere.
+The wrong accountant can cost you money that you could be using elsewhere.
+After all, you should be confident when you say “I’m going to meet my CPA“.

 So, how do make this very important decision?
 First of all, take your time.
 Meet with at least three candidates before you decide.
 Consider the whole picture, including location and budget.
 Make sure you are a good match because once you establish this relationship, you are going to be working with this person for years to come.